creativescala/doodle/docs/src/main/mdoc/image/index.md

 @@@

-The Image DSL is the easiest way to create images using Doodle.
+The @scaladoc[Image DSL](doodle.image.index) is the easiest way to create images using Doodle.
 The tradeoff the Image library makes is that it only support a (large but limited) subset of operations that are supported across all the backends.

 ## Imports